Mojitoapplemint/ObsidianNote/Mathematics/Introductory Logic/Arguments Fundamental.md

 - Proposition: What does the statement express
 	- We want to distinguish proposition and statement itself because two different statements can express the same proposition

+## Inference Indicator
+- All arguments have inferences and if there is a set of claims that involve an inference, they are an argument
+- A set of claims involves an inference iff the set of claims is an argument

+**Ex)**
+Therefore(conclusion), Which means that, Because(premises)